Skip to content

 #Check Your Email Security Too

 Your Snapchat account is only as secure as the email attached to it.
 If someone can access your email, they can reset your Snapchat password.
-Make sure your email account has its own strong password and 2FA enabled.
+Make sure that mailbox has its own strong password and 2FA.
 The same goes for your phone’s iCloud security code if you’re on iPhone.

 #What Hackers Actually Do with Snapchat Accounts